-Data analysis parameters:
+Data Analysis Parameters:

-- Lavenberg-Marquardt training method;
+- Lavenberg-Marquardt training method

-- Mean squared error (MSE) performance;
+- Mean Square Error (MSE) performance

-- 50% of data training samples;
+- 50 % of data training samples

-- 25% of data testing samples;
+- 25 % of data testing samples

-- 25% of data validation samples;
+- 25 % of data validation samples

-- 10 neurons in hidden layer;
+- 10 neurons in hidden layer

-- Maximum 100 epochs.
+- maximum 100 epochs

-The input data was sets of measurement points as a function of time (pairs of input and output voltages of the system under test, as indicated earlier) for many repetitions of the surge pulses (the list of input and output points and the number of samples is summarized in Table 1).
+The input data were sets of measurement points as a function of time (pairs of input and output voltages of the system under test, as indicated earlier) for many repetitions of the surge pulses (the list of input and output points and the number of samples is summarized in Table 1).
 The neural network built within the Deep Learning Toolbox library requires an equal amount of input data and corresponding output data to process the results.